 Freedom of expression, advocacy of humanist values

-Freedom of expression is theoretically guaranteed in Afghanistan – unless it acts against national interests or personal privacy – under article 34 of the Constitution.
-In practice, however, such freedom has rigid margins and limitations, in particular when it runs up against religion.
-A popular slogan exemplifies the reactionary suppression of ideas: “One is free to express, but not after expressing it”.
+Prior to the Taliban’s takeover of Afghanistan, freedom of expression was theoretically guaranteed in Afghanistan – unless it went against national interests or personal privacy – under Article 34 of the Constitution.
+In practice, however, such freedom had rigid margins and limitations, in particular when it ran up against religion.

-According to the Article 1 of the Penal Code, crimes of Hudud and Qisas including apostasy are inflicted in accordance with the Hanafi Jurisprudence of Sharia law, which includes death punishment for non-believer and apostates.
+According to the Article 1 of the Penal Code, punishments for Hudud and Qisas crimes, including ‘apostasy’ are inflicted in accordance with the Hanafi Jurisprudence of Sharia law, which includes the death penalty for non-believers and apostates.

 With regard to non-believers and apostates, very few incidents are recorded, though this probably means that many converts and dissenters from Islam generally are simply too afraid to speak out.
 Assuming or defending any right to criticize, abandon or renounce Islam is considered a taboo even by many people who adhere to broadly democratic values.